nordic-institute/harmony-common/TRADEMARK.md

    product or service so long as such use is not likely to cause unnecessary consumer or public confusion (e.g., untruthful advertising, false/misleading promotional materials, etc.).
 3. The following are two common types of fair use:
-    1. When you are specifically referring to NIIS products, for example, Harmony eDelivery Access® Access Point software is used in company XYZ for data exchange.
+    1. When you are specifically referring to NIIS products, for example, Harmony eDelivery Access® software is used in company XYZ for data exchange.
 Harmony eDelivery Access® is a registered trademark of NIIS.
-    2. When you indicate that a NIIS product is compatible with another product, for example, XYZ product is compatible with Harmony eDelivery Access® Access Point software.
+    2. When you indicate that a NIIS product is compatible with another product, for example, XYZ product is compatible with Harmony eDelivery Access® software.
 Harmony eDelivery Access® is a registered trademark of NIIS.
     3. You should emphasize your product name so that it is perceived as an application, developed with, compatible with, or running on a NIIS solution.
     4. You should use the trademarks in a form that distinguishes them from the text around them, such as by